sujiths93/Search-Assignment2/README.md

 The following code (using Lucene API) can be useful to help you implement the ranking
 function:

-For each given query, your code should be able to 1.
-Parse the query using Standard Analyzer (Important: we need to use the SAME Analyzer that we used for indexing to parse the query), 2.
+<desc> For each given query, your code should be able to 1.
+Parse the query using Standard
+Analyzer (Important: we need to use the SAME Analyzer that we used for indexing to parse the query), 2.
 Calculate the relevance score for each query term, and 3.
 Calculate the relevance score 𝐹 𝑞, 𝑑𝑜𝑐 .